Skip to content

 Flag Short Description

---quiet -q Suppress start/stop status banners.
+--quiet -q Suppress start/stop banners and live progress.
 Errors still print to stderr.

 --verbose -v Print resolved scenario config at startup, then run normally.
 Mutually exclusive with --quiet.